ybertot/coq/doc/sphinx/language/gallina-extensions.rst

 between the two given classes.

-More details and examples, and a description of the commands related to coercions are provided in Chapter :ref:`TODO-18-implicit coercions`.
+More details and examples, and a description of the commands related to coercions are provided in :ref:`implicitcoercions`.

 .. _printing_constructions_full: